-This blog post includes the full Transcript of Ashling Parters – Leveraging UiPath Automation Hub for Automation Prioritization from Ashling Partners Webinar on April 22, 2020 and the YouTube video of the entire educational webinar: Ashling Leveraging UiPath Automation Hub for Automation Prioritization
+This post includes the full Transcript of Ashling Parters – Leveraging UiPath Automation Hub for Automation Prioritization from Ashling Partners Webinar on April 22, 2020 and the YouTube video of the entire educational webinar: Ashling Leveraging UiPath Automation Hub for Automation Prioritization

 All right, we’re gonna get going, Brian.